On the distribution of the Hodge locus: Preliminaries

 As proven in \cite[Corollary 4.14]{KO} one obtains the following equivalent definitions of special and weakly special subvarieties of $S$ for $\VV$:

-\begin{lem} The special subvarieties of $S$ for $\VV$ are the closed irreducible algebraic subvariety $Y \subset S$ maximal among the closed irreducible algebraic subvarieties $Z$ of $S$ such that the generic Mumford-Tate group $\G_Z$ of $Z$ for $\VV$ equals $\G_Y$. \end{lem}
+\begin{lem} The special subvarieties of $S$ for $\VV$ are the closed irreducible algebraic subvarieties $Y \subset S$ maximal among the closed irreducible algebraic subvarieties $Z$ of $S$ such that the generic Mumford-Tate group $\G_Z$ of $Z$ for $\VV$ equals $\G_Y$. \end{lem}

 \begin{lem} The weakly special subvarieties of $S$ for $\VV$ are the closed irreducible algebraic subvarieties $Y \subset S$ maximal among the closed irreducible algebraic subvarieties $Z$ of $S$ whose algebraic monodromy group $\HH_Z$ with respect to $\VV$ equals $\HH_Y$. \end{lem}